What to Expect at UUWC

 Unitarian Universalist worship styles vary by congregation, and even within congregations.
 Some congregations’ worship is contemporary and high tech.
 Some congregations’ worship is traditional and formal.
 Some feature exuberant music, some include long periods of silent reflection.

-Elements of a typical Unitarian Universalist Sunday morning worship service include:
+Elements of a typical Unitarian Universalist Westside Congregation Sunday morning program include:

 - Words of welcome